MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 # Workload architecture design specification

 A workload architecture design specification is **a detailed specification that describes design choices and is accompanied by diagrams**.
-The design choices must meet functional and nonfunctional requirements and include provisions for routine, ad-hoc, and emergency operations.
+The design choices must meet functional and nonfunctional requirements and include provisions for routine, ad hoc, and emergency operations.

 For information about diagrams, see [Architecture design diagrams](./design-diagrams.md).